 Receive a favorable written performance evaluation from the Search Manager or Responsible Agent on four the incidents.

+Receive a favorable simple majority vote of the member’s Group.

-Be proposed for Search Manager - II by a type II or I ASRC Search Manager at an ASRC Board of Director’s business meeting; and
+Be proposed for Search Manager - II certification by the Conference Training Officer at an ASRC Board of Director’s meeting.

-Receive a favorable two-thirds or greater vote of those ASRC Board of Directors present at Board meeting.
+Receive a favorable two-thirds or greater vote of the ASRC Board of Directors present at the meeting.

-Receive a simple majority of the vote of the member’s group.

-B. Recertification
+C. Recertification

 Search Manager - II qualified members must meet the following recertification requirements every three calendar years:

-Document a total of at least 6 shifts in staff positions; two must be as an Search Manager, on a total of at least three ground SAR incidents, for either missing person or missing aircraft, during the three years immediately prior to the date of application for re- certification.
+Document a total of at least 6 shifts in staff positions; two must be as a Search Manager, on a total of at least three ground SAR incidents, for either missing person or missing aircraft, during the three years immediately prior to the date of application for re- certification.
 Field simulations may be used to fulfill up to 3 of the required shifts.

+Continuing education may only be used for a total of 2 shifts, and may not substitute for SM shift time.

 The requirements for one shift may be fulfilled with 12 hours of category II continuing education.

 The requirements for 2 shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours.

-Continuing education may only be used for a total of 2 shifts, and may not substitute for SM shift time.

 Receive a favorable vote of the ASRC Board of Directors.

-This recertification process does not preclude an SM-II being brought before the ASRC Board of Directors for review as needed, at any time.

-The review cycle period shall begin the first January of the year following the SM’s initial certification.
+4. The review cycle period shall begin the first January of the year following the SM’s initial certification.

-C. Certification
+D. Certification

-Upon being approved for certification by the ASRC Board of Directors, the ASRC Training Officer will provide a certificate of certification to the member.
-This certificate will be in the official ASRC SM-II Certification Format, as defined by the ASRC Training Officer, and which contains at a minimum:
+Upon being approved for certification by the ASRC Board of Directors, the ASRC Conference Training Officer will provide a certificate of certification to the member.
+This certificate will be in the official ASRC SM-II Certification Format, as defined by the ASRC Conference Training Officer, and which contains at a minimum:

 The full name of the Appalachian Search and Rescue Conference;